 Today’s guest is Mary Beth Privitera, principal - human factors at HS Design.
 She explains how it is a bit of a conundrum to know how and when to implement human factors because of standards and guidelines that create confusion.
 But don’t be afraid!
 Continue to develop products that improve people’s quality of life.

-Some of the highlights of the show include:
+Some highlights of this episode include:

-Quotes by Mary Beth Privitera:
+Memorable quotes by Mary Beth Privitera:

 “It is a bit of a conundrum in terms of which way do we go with human factors.”

 “At the end of the day, everyone wants to have a product that’s easy to use.”

 “A user need is human factors.
 You’re talking to a human.
 They have a need.”

 Announcer: Welcome to the Global Medical Device podcast, where today's brightest minds in the medical device industry go to get their most useful and actionable insider knowledge, direct from some of the world's leading medical device experts and companies.

 Jon Speer: When in the world should I start human factors with my medical device design and development efforts?
 It's a big question.
 It's a hard question.
 Well, I think we make it harder than it needs to be, quite frankly.
 And I think you'll find out there are some simple things that you should be doing and are relatively simple and straightforward for you to be doing to assess human factors needs fairly early on in a project, and to help answer some of these questions on human factors, enjoy listening to this episode of the Global Medical Device podcast, where I have human factors expert Mary Beth Privitera from HS Design.